rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   #### Get started with TQL<br>

   To make a query with TQL, you must use a MATCH statement, which is like Select statement in SQL.
-You add the MATCH statement as a query parameter to the TQL endpoint.<br>
+You add the MATCH statement as a query parameter to the TQL endpoint `https://v6.technopedia.com/tql` <br>
   For example, `https://v6.technopedia.com/tql?q=MATCH <query_parameters>`
   <br>